 There’s a common misconception that brown sugar is healthier than white sugar.
 In reality, brown sugar is just normal table sugar with molasses introduced.
 Also called raw sugar, brown sugar is simply white sugar that’s not completely refined, usually made with roughly 5–10% molasses[*].

 When it comes to sugar substitutes, it’s great to find a low calorie, low carb alternative, free of negative health effects.

 Choose a sweetener that’s low on the glycemic index, natural, and minimally processed.
-Keep in mind that some natural sweeteners, like raw honey and maple syrup are not permitted on keto due to their carb content.
+Keep in mind that some natural sweeteners, like raw honey and maple syrup, are not permitted on keto due to their carb content.

 There’s no shortage of recipes incorporating keto-friendly sweeteners.
-For different ideas on how to work these healthier sugar alternatives in your diet, check out the these keto desserts.
+For different ideas on how to work these healthier sugar alternatives in your diet, check out these keto desserts.